carousel/php-design-patterns/clasification.md

 *   successor reference
 ###Command
 *   encapsulate request as object (known as action/transaction)
+*   request is object
+*   client sets receiver and insantiate command
 *   absrtact command class which encapsulates interface for executing operations
+*   attach command to invoker
+*   invoker issues request by calling execute method
 *   commands are OO replacement for callbacks
+*   command is implementation of interface
 *   invoker/receiver paradigm
 *   execute command on receiver
+*   undo operation (reverse)
 ###Iterator (known as cursor)
 *   access aggregate object without internals
 *   iterator and data structure are coupled